sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: `cpu-checks-plugins`.

-You can also download the dynamic runtime asset definition for Debian or Alpine from [Bonsai][8] and register the asset with `sensuctl create --file filename.yml`.
+You can also download the dynamic runtime asset definition for Debian or Alpine from [Bonsai][7] and register the asset with `sensuctl create --file filename.yml`.

-Then, use the following sensuctl example to register the [Sensu Go Ruby Runtime Assets][] dynamic runtime asset, `sensu/sensu-ruby-runtime`:
+Then, use the following sensuctl example to register the [Sensu Go Ruby Runtime Assets][8] dynamic runtime asset, `sensu/sensu-ruby-runtime`:

 {{< code shell >}}
-sensuctl asset add sensu/sensu-ruby-runtime -r sensu-ruby-runtime fetching bonsai asset: sensu/sensu-ruby-runtime added asset: sensu/sensu-ruby-runtime
+sensuctl asset add sensu/sensu-ruby-runtime:0.1.0 -r sensu-ruby-runtime fetching bonsai asset: sensu/sensu-ruby-runtime:0.1.0 added asset: sensu/sensu-ruby-runtime:0.1.0

 You have successfully added the Sensu asset resource, but the asset will not get downloaded until it's invoked by another Sensu resource (ex. check).
 To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["sensu-ruby-runtime"].
 {{< /code >}}

-You can also download the dynamic runtime asset definition from [Bonsai][7] and register the asset using `sensuctl create --file filename.yml`.
+You can also download the dynamic runtime asset definition from [Bonsai][8] and register the asset using `sensuctl create --file filename.yml`.

 Use sensuctl to confirm that both the `disk-checks-plugins` and `sensu-ruby-runtime` dynamic runtime assets are ready to use: